 The circumstances surrounding “Operation Highjump” deserve a mention.
 One year after the end of the Second World War, thirteen Navy ships, multiple aircraft and 4,700 men took part in a US Navy expedition to Antarctica led by Rear Admiral Richard E. Byrd.
 The official objectives of the mission included establishing an Antarctic research base, testing equipment in frigid conditions, and extending US sovereignty over the Antarctic continent.
 However, a quick internet search will reveal a wealth of websites that put forth theories of more sinister objectives, involving everything from hunting down a secret Nazi military base to UFO sightings and encounters with flying saucers!

-Image 9 – Clayton Landry, Crossing the Equator
+Image 9 – Curtis Fairley, Crossing the Equator

 (note: spelling is as written):